faridesquivel/honeywell/README.md

-You can see a working example of this app at https://honeywellstudents.web.app/
+You can find a working example of this app at https://honeywellstudents.web.app/

 For this project I made use of Mobx and Hooks context, you can look at the basic configuration at src/store and src/context and the index.tsx file.